 So, why are some European bishops so intent upon a revolution?

-I’m not expert on the situation of the Church in France, Switzerland, and Germany – episcopal conferences at the center of the current controversies.
-Still, it is nervous-making to note that the Germans are struggling with the Lohnsteuerkarte, the church tax.
-[NOTE: See Ryan Haber’s comment below.
-The proper name for the church tax is Kirchensteuer; the Lohnsteuerkarte is there mechanism through which the Kirchensteuer is collected.
-I regret the error. -ABM]
+I’m no expert on the situation of the Church in France, Switzerland, and Germany – episcopal conferences at the center of the current controversies.
+Still, it is nervous-making to note that the Germans are struggling with the Kirchensteuer, the church tax.

 According to the Telegraph, in 2014:

 These numbers have been consistent over several years: for instance, 180,000 left in 2010.
-The German bishops have gone so far as to bar from the Sacraments any Catholic who fails to register for the Lohnsteuerkarte – a kind of de facto excommunication.
+The German bishops have gone so far as to bar from the Sacraments – a kind of de facto excommunication – any Catholic who fails to register for the Kirchensteuer.

 But here’s the point: Earlier this year, a German critic of the Church (but a faithful critic), Martin Lohmann, told the Catholic News Agency “that the Church loses financially if it upholds less popular teachings on divorce and contraception.
 Preaching about that means losing ‘paying customers’ – he said – and ‘softening’ these teachings means more money for the Church.”